 - De-greaser only where needed

 - primer and paint to be determined

 The Face Frames and panels are what you need to be painting.
-This part is a relatively simple job but it is time consuming, which is why you are doing it and not me.
-This saves you a heap of money if you are able to do this yourself!
+This part is a relatively simple job but it is time-consuming, which is why you are doing it and not us.
+This saves you a heap of money if you can do this yourself!

-Paint all outside shell of your cabinets which are attached to your walls.
+Paint all outside shells of your cabinets that are attached to your walls.
 This includes the sides of your cabinets behind your fridge and stove and possible crown or trim.

-- Prime everything you want painted by hand using the appropriate brush and fine nap rollers.
+- Prime everything you want to be painted by hand using the appropriate brush and fine nap rollers.
 You may want to tape off certain areas.
-The primer you choose must be a high quality bonding primer.
+The primer you choose must be a high-quality bonding primer.
 Some primers take longer to dry than others.
 I generally use one of three products which I will recommend for you.

 - Once you are certain the primer is dry, fill in all visible cracks and damages you see after priming.
-I generally use caulking for seams and cracks and drydex for nicks on flat area's. caulking is an art in itself, a wet rag is a good time to have handy so you can wipe any extra off.
-Let the filler dry for 24 hours or when sure its all dry.
+I generally use caulking for seams and cracks and Drydex for nicks on flat areas. caulking is an art in itself, a wet rag is a good time to have handy so you can wipe any extra off.
+Let the filler dry for 24 hours or when sure it's all dry.
 NOTE: After the first priming, you will see cracks and damages better.
-If you see anything missed that REQUIRES MORE ATTENTION TO DETAIL, repeat all 5 steps until you know the Face Frames look ready for finish coat.
-Preparation is most important so make sure you you do this well.
+If you see anything missed that REQUIRES MORE ATTENTION TO DETAIL, repeat all 5 steps until you know the Face Frames look ready for the finish coat.
+Preparation is most important so make sure you do this well.

-- FINISH COAT!: Use matching high quality Satin or Semi finish paint used for the cabinet doors.
-Coats vary on technique and aesthetics.
+- FINISH COAT!: Use matching high-quality Satin or Semi finish paint used for the cabinet doors.
+Coats vary in technique and aesthetics.